DiegoCabreraN/STNet/README.md

     - Pillow

 Finally, In the application you can upload your own Style and Content images, but they are required to be `.jpeg` files.
-Have fun testing the app. :D
+Have fun testing the app.